Abel Braga: Fourth and fifth spells at Internacional

+Braga agreed to a new one-year contract on 12 December 2006, and led the club to the 2006 FIFA Club World Cup title – Inter's biggest-ever accolade – five days later.
+In April of the following year, however, he was sacked after being knocked out of the 2007 Copa Libertadores in the group stage.

+On 10 August 2007, Braga returned to Internacional after the club had sacked Alexandre Gallo, his successor.
+He won the 2008 Campeonato Gaúcho, and departed the club in June of that year, after agreeing to a contract with Emirati side Al Jazira.

+Fluminense return

+On 8 June 2011, Braga was presented back at Fluminense in his home country; he had agreed to return to the club 87 prior to his presentation, and the club was coached by his assistant Leomir de Souza in the meantime.
+In the following season, he won both the 2012 Campeonato Carioca and the 2012 Série A, being awarded as the best coach of the league.

-On 29 July 2013, after five consecutive loses in 2013 Brazilian League, that keep the club in relegation zone, Braga was dismissed from Fluminense.
+On 29 July 2013, after five consecutive loses in the 2013 Série A that kept the club in relegation zone, Braga was dismissed from Fluminense.

-In January 2014, Braga returned to Internacional as manager.
-On 15 December, he announced that he would not continue as manager of Internacional.
+Sixth spell at Internacional

+On 13 December, he returned to Inter for his sixth spell, and won the 2014 Campeonato Gaúcho.
+In December 2014, he left the club as his contract was due to expire.

+Al Jazira return

-Braga returned to Al Jazira for a second spell in the summer of 2015, but parted company with the club in December after a string of poor results.
+Braga then returned to Al Jazira for a second spell on 16 June 2015, but parted company with the club in December after a string of poor results.

-Fluminense hired Braga on 1 December 2016, to be the head coach for the 2017 season.
-Fluminense had a decent performance in the first semester of 2017, when Fluminense became champions of Primeira Liga, runner-ups to 2017 Campeonato Carioca, but failed to advance through the round of 16 in 2017 Copa do Brasil.
-There was speculation of his retirement after his son João Pedro died in midseason.
-Fluminense ended 2017 Campeonato Brasileiro in 14th position and reached the round of 8 in 2017 Copa Sudamericana.

-Abel Braga continued as Fluminense head coach for 2018.
-Fluminense had early exits in every tournament played in 2018.
-Before the Brazilian midseason break for the 2018 FIFA World Cup, Abel resigned after a 18 month stint.
-Abel is currently the record holder for the 2nd most matches as a Fluminense head coach.
+Third spell at Fluminense

+On 1 December 2016, Fluminense announced Braga as their head coach for the ensuing season.
+On 16 June 2018, he resigned from the club, after having won just one trophy, the 2017 Taça Guanabara.

+Flamengo return

-On 2 January 2019, Flamengo hired Abel Braga as head coach.
-They confirmed their status as favourites by winning the 2019 Campeonato Carioca.
-He resigned on 29 May after being contested by fans.
+On 2 January 2019, Braga returned to Flamengo as head coach.
+They confirmed their status as favourites by winning the 2019 Campeonato Carioca, but Braga still resigned on 29 May, after being contested by fans.

+Cruzeiro

 Cruzeiro announced Braga as head coach on 27 September 2019, but sacked him on 29 November after winning three games out of 14.
 He was announced as Vasco da Gama's head coach for the 2020 season on 16 December 2019, but resigned the following 16 March.

+Seventh spell at Internacional

-On 10 November 2020, Braga returned to Internacional for a seventh spell as manager, replacing Eduardo Coudet.
+On 10 November 2020, Braga returned to Internacional for a seventh spell as head coach, replacing Eduardo Coudet.
 He left the following 26 February, after losing the 2020 Série A in the last round.

+Lugano

 In June 2021, Braga was hired by Swiss Super League club FC Lugano, but was sacked on 1 September after the team two wins and two defeats in the first 4 league matches of the 2021–22 season.

+Fourth spell at Fluminense

-On 15 December, he returned to Fluminense for a fourth spell as manager, but resigned on 28 April 2022, despite winning the 2022 Campeonato Carioca.
+On 15 December, Braga returned to Fluminense for a fourth spell as head coach, but resigned on 28 April 2022, despite winning the 2022 Campeonato Carioca.